Skip to Content

 The Oriental Spa: Independent Reputation, Separate Building

-The spa at the Mandarin Oriental Bangkok operates from a dedicated building across the river from the main hotel.
+The spa at the Mandarin Oriental Bangkok is located in a dedicated building across the river from the main hotel.
 Guests are transported by boat, which creates a genuine sense of separation from the property and the city.

 The spa carries its own international reputation, independent of the hotel's ranking.
 Treatment frameworks draw on Thai wellness traditions alongside broader therapeutic approaches.
 The setting functions as a deliberate transition from Bangkok's density.